emmaC11/Caesar-Cipher/README.md

 * 'Encrypt' or 'Decrypt' text will be displayed based on the button the user clicked.
 * There is an input field where the user can enter the message they want to encrypt/decrypt.
 * There is an input field where the user can enter the key.
 Decryted text will only be readable if the user knows the key used to encrypt the text.
-* When the 'encrypt', 'decrypt' button is clicked, a loading symbil is displayed while the text is being translated into ciphertext.
+* When the 'encrypt', 'decrypt' button is clicked, a loading symbol is displayed while the text is being translated into ciphertext.
 The ciphertext is then displayed to the user.
 * This section has a return arrow that returns to the home page.

 ![image](https://user-images.githubusercontent.com/83119583/185808924-3cb594ac-7af6-495b-ad7a-e4069fac572d.png)